 Microsoft Teams Keyboard Shortcuts

-Teams' shortcut set covers both its meeting/calling functions (similar in purpose to Zoom's) and its persistent chat and channel structure (similar in purpose to Slack's), since Teams tries to be both in one app.
-This dual nature means its shortcuts are organized into two genuinely distinct groups that rarely overlap in practice — you're either actively in a call adjusting mute and camera, or you're navigating chats and channels between meetings, and few users do both simultaneously enough for the shortcut sets to feel unified.
-Organizations that have standardized on Microsoft 365 tend to push most day-to-day internal communication through Teams by default, which means the chat-navigation shortcuts here earn their keep primarily for people fielding a high volume of channel notifications, while the meeting-controls shortcuts matter most for anyone in back-to-back calls who needs to mute, unmute, or leave without hunting for an on-screen button while sharing their attention with whatever else is happening in the call.
+Teams' shortcut set covers both its meeting and calling functions, similar in purpose to Zoom, and its persistent chat-and-channel structure, similar in purpose to Slack, since Teams tries to be both a video conferencing tool and a messaging platform in one application.
+This dual nature means Teams' shortcuts organize into two genuinely distinct groups that rarely overlap in daily use — you're either actively in a call adjusting mute and camera, or you're navigating chats and channels between meetings, and few users do both simultaneously enough for the two shortcut sets to feel unified into a single mental model.
+Teams' meeting-control modifier is Ctrl+Shift on both Windows and Mac, a genuinely different convention from Zoom's plain Alt on Windows — someone bouncing between the two tools across the same workday has to hold both schemes in memory separately, since Ctrl+Shift+M mutes in Teams while the equivalent Zoom action is Alt+A, with no shared muscle memory transferring between them despite both apps solving an overlapping problem.
+Teams' channel structure adds a layer Slack doesn't have in quite the same form: a Team (the organizational container, roughly equivalent to a Slack workspace) contains multiple Channels, and the numbered Ctrl+[1-5] shortcuts jump between entire top-level sections of the app — Activity, Chat, Teams, Calendar, and Calls — rather than between individual channels the way Slack's Quick Switcher jumps between individual destinations directly.
+Organizations that have standardized on Microsoft 365 tend to route most day-to-day internal communication through Teams by default, which means the chat-navigation shortcuts here earn their keep primarily for people fielding a high volume of channel notifications and mentions throughout the day, while the meeting-control shortcuts matter most for anyone in back-to-back calls who needs to mute, unmute, or leave a meeting without hunting for an on-screen button while their attention is split across whatever else is happening in the call.
+Teams' meeting structure notably lacks Zoom's dedicated breakout-room manager as a first-class, deeply keyboard-integrated feature in the same way — Teams does support breakout rooms, but they're generally configured and managed more heavily through on-screen panels than through a comparable set of dedicated shortcuts, reflecting a real structural difference between the two tools rather than just a naming difference.

 Meeting Controls